k8s-platform-hub/mobile-backend-nodejs/README.md

 `microservices/api/src/server.js` has a simple setup done using `socket.io`.

-#### TODO: DOC REFERENCE
-> For advanced use cases and to explore other providers, check out the [docs](https://docs.hasura.io/0.15/manual/users/index.html).
+The socket listens at `https:api.<cluster-name>.hasura-app.io` (replace `<cluster_name>` with the name of your cluster).
+It listens to the topic "message" and responds with an echo of whatever you send.

+### Mobile App Reference

+- iOS:
+  - Run the iOS app
+  - Click on `Websockets` in the landing screen to see a working example of websockets.
+Currently, the server will just respond with a "The message your sent is: <your-message>".
+  - You can find the code in the `WebsocketViewController.swift` file.
+- Android: TODO
+- React Native: TODO

-For more information on using socket.io, it is recommended to check their [docs](https://socket.io/docs/).
+>For more information on using socket.io, it is recommended to check their [docs](https://socket.io/docs/).